Kwantlen Polytechnic University: Sport and recreation (2016–present)

 KPU Sport & Recreation offers fitness centres and studios on all campuses.
 Free membership to the fitness centre is available to all current students, employees, and alumni.

-Tournaments, sports leagues, intramurals along with various Lunch & Lawn activities are available through KPU Sport & Recreation.
+Tournaments, sports leagues, intramurals, and various "Lunch & Lawn" activities are available through KPU Sport & Recreation.

 Kwantlen Student Association

 The Kwantlen Student Association (KSA) is an elected student body that contributes to community life, and allocates student funds to social, cultural and entertainment programs for students.
 The KSA was founded as the Kwantlen College Student Society under the Society Act of British Columbia in August 1981.

-Since the early 1980s the KSA has also been affiliated with the klan Canadian Federation of Students as one of its founding members.
+Since the early 1980s the KSA has also been affiliated with the Canadian Federation of Students as one of its founding members.
 For a brief period in the late 1990s, the KSA was the only Student Association in Canada to have held membership within both the Canadian Federation of Students and the Canadian Alliance of Student Associations at the same time.
 In March 2008, the Kwantlen Student Association (KSA) organized a referendum to disaffiliate from the CFS.
 One of the reasons given for disaffiliation was media coverage in 2007, alleging corruption within the Douglas Students' Union of the CFS.
 The KSA also criticized the financial transparency of CFS-BC and argued that the CFS was ineffective at lobbying for students.
-As of January 2013, the KSA has been attempting to de-federate from the CFS and has joined the "Alliance of BC Students" as an alternative lobbying body.
+As of January 2013, the KSA was attempting to de-federate from the CFS, and joined the "Alliance of BC Students" as an alternative lobbying body.

 At a Special General Meeting held on November 30, 2011, Kwantlen students voted 352 to 0 to remove thirteen directors of the KSA and place them into "bad standing" where they would be unable to run for future office.
-The vote was held over allegations of conflicts of interest in settling litigation, association with the embezzlement of two million dollars of student funds, and a 40% pay raise to the elected officials on their first day of office among other things.
+The vote was held over allegations of conflicts of interest in settling litigation, association with the embezzlement of two million dollars of student funds, and a 40% pay raise to the elected officials on their first day of office, among other issues.